AC Maintenance: Thermostat

 Dean: There you go.

-A thermostat (aka “T-stat” if you’re into the whole brevity thing) senses the temperature in your home, and then controls the air conditioning system to cool it down to YOUR desired temperature.
-These are the steps a service tech uses to test your thermostat on a maintenance check.
+A thermostat (aka “T-stat”, if you’re into the whole brevity thing) senses the temperature in your home, then controls the air conditioning system to cool it down to your desired temperature.
+These are the steps a service tech uses to test your thermostat during a maintenance check.

 How to Check the Thermostat